willwh/hook.io/ReadMe.md

 # v0.4.0

 ## Choose from an extensive library of tiny, independent, autonomous "hooks" that emit and receive messages to seamlessly compose robust i/o scenarios

+## Current Status: Working, but unreleased.
+Polishing up the API, docs, and demos now.
+Publishing to npm soon.

 # Features :